kkeane/kubernetes-the-hard-way/architecture.md

 this network at all.

 When it exists, this will be the default adapter in your virtual machine, and have the IP address 10.0.2.15.
+This will be a NAT network, and the only one that can connect to the outside world.
 As you will see, this extra NIC will give us some grief as Kubernetes and the other components assume that the default NIC can be used as the infrastructure NIC.
 It can't because this NIC cannot talk to any of the other virtual machines.